-PPS 3 Housing states that local planning authorities should plan for a mix of housing on the basis of the different types of household that are likely to requires housing for the pan period, including the need to accommodate gypsies and travellers.
+PPS 3 Housing states that local planning authorities should plan for a mix of housing on the basis of the different types of household that are likely to require housing for the pan period, including the need to accommodate gypsies and travellers.

 Circular 01/2006 planning for Gypsy and Traveller Caravan Sites states that the Core Strategy should set out the criteria for the location of gypsy and traveller sites which will be used to guide the allocation of sites in the relevant DPD (the site allocations DPD).
 These criteria will also be used to meet unexpected demand.
+An update to this circular has recently been subject to a national public consultation 'Planning for Traveller Sites' which once published will introduce new policy guidance for site provision.

-The 2004 Housing Act (section 225) requires local authorities to carry out gypsy and traveller accommodation needs assessments and to take a strategic approach in order to address any lack of sites.
+The 2004 Housing Act (section 225) requires local authorities to carry out Gypsy and Traveller accommodation needs assessments and to take a strategic approach in order to address any lack of sites.

-The City Council is currently undertaking a Housing Need and Demand study, one element of which will assess gypsy and traveller needs.
+The City Council is currently undertaking a Housing Need and Demand study, one element of which will assess Gypsy and Traveller needs.

-If provision is not made for sufficient authorised sites (both permanent and transit) unauthorised camping could occur.
-This can have a negative effect on the gypsy and traveller community as sites may not be in the most suitable or sustainable location.
+If provision is not made for sufficient authorised sites (both permanent and transit) unauthorised camping encampments/development could occur result.
+This can have a negative effect on Gypsy and Traveller communities and create conflict with the settled community as sites may not be in the most suitable or sustainable location.

-It will therefore be one of the aims of the Core Strategy to enable the provision of secure accommodation with good communal facilities for the travelling community.
+It will Therefore be one of the aims of the Core Strategy will seek to encourage and identify broad locations for Gypsy, Traveller and Travelling Showpeople site development to enable the provision of secure accommodation with good communal facilities for the travelling community.
 This will include facilities for children and young people to access education and other local activities.

-Q H9 Depending on the level of need shown, should a site for gypsies and travellers be identified:
+Q H10 Depending on the level of need shown, should a site for gypsies and travellers be identified:

-1. in or on the edge of Carlisle?

-2. in a different location.
-If so, where?
+- a) in or on the edge of Carlisle? or - b) in a different location.
+If so, please state where?